dwd/Metre/BUILD.md

 * CMake 2.8 (or so)

 Source control is within Git (github is the public one).
-The software is built using CMake for production builds - there's a (broken) Makefile as well which you should ignore.
+The software is built using CMake for production builds - there's a Makefile as well which you should ignore, though it will configure all the dependencies for you.

 libunbound provides async DNS, including DNSSEC, and libevent provides buffered async I/O, which should work well both on Linux and Windows.